Contemporary Collage Artists That Turn Paper to Life

 Eileen Agar - The Forgotten Surrealist

-As a member of the Surrealist group which saw many other females like Gala Dali and Lee Miller as muses, rather than members, Eileen Agar shared the movement’s love of jokes, puns, uncanny juxtapositions.
-Her collages consisted of classical heads, antique jewellery magazine pages, layers of paper, parchment and marbling, for instance, although she also worked with painting alone.
-The British artist was inspired by the English romantic painting as well, which could be seen in the poetic references of her pieces.
+As a member of the Surrealist group which saw many other females like Gala Dali and Lee Miller as muses, rather than members, Eileen Agar shared the movement’s love of jokes, puns, and uncanny juxtapositions.
+Her collage work consisted of classical heads, antique jewelry magazine pages, layers of paper, parchment and marbling, for instance, although she also worked with painting alone.
+The British collage artist and painter was inspired by the English romantic painting as well, which could be seen in the poetic references of her pieces.
 Often leaning towards abstraction, Eileen Agar sometimes also depicted topics like death, life, seasonal cycles and the passing of time, for which she uses physical symbols to create found object art, for example.

 Featured image: Eileen Agar, by Matthew R Lewis; Eileen Agar – The Fish’s Tale, 1979, via redfern-gallery.com.